Comprehensive ODR Course

 Deadline to register: the Thursday prior at 11:59pm ET

 CANCELLATION POLICY: If you must cancel, notice must be received in writing.
-All refund requests received up to one week prior to the date of the webinar will receive a refund less a 5% administrative fee.
-Notice must be received NO LATER THAN 11:59pm ET THREE DAYS PRIOR to the date of the webinar to receive a refund less a 25% administrative fee unless we are able to find a replacement for your spot, in which case you will receive a refund less 10% admin fee.
+All refund requests received up to one week prior to the first day of the course will receive a refund less a 5% administrative fee.
+Notice must be received NO LATER THAN 11:59pm ET THREE DAYS PRIOR to the first day of the course to receive a refund less a 25% administrative fee unless we are able to find a replacement for your spot, in which case you will receive a refund less 10% admin fee.
 No refunds available after that point.